DIYgod/RSSHub/docs/en/traditional-media.md

 | ------------ | ------ | -------- | ---------- | -------- |
 | most-popular | latest | politics | technology | business |

-More categories can bu found within the navigation bar at <https://www.theatlantic.com/>
+More categories( except photo) can be found within the navigation bar at <https://www.theatlantic.com/>

 </RouteEn>